2023 Solar Incentives Guide for Gilroy, CA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are normally handled at the state level.
-Once your solar panel system meets a predetermined threshold (typically a small amount of energy production), you are eligible to receive SRECs that can then be sold to your utility company or other buyers.
-The money you receive from the sale is usually considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and other performance-based incentives are generally handled at the state level.
+Once your solar system meets a predetermined threshold (generally a small amount of energy production), you can receive SRECs that can be sold to your utility company or other buyers.
+The money you receive is usually considered part of your taxable income.

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is the most well-known federal solar incentive.
-The ITC provides you with a tax credit for a set percentage of your solar system's cost.
+When someone says "solar incentives," you probably think of federal incentives first.
+The Federal Solar Investment Tax Credit, or ITC, is likely the most well-known federal solar incentive.
+The ITC offers a tax credit for a set percentage of your solar system's cost.

 State & Local Solar Incentives

-Some solar incentives are often also provided at the state and local level.
-Similar to federal incentives, these can include rebates, tax credits and more.
-These incentives may be distributed by your county or municipality, or by the California government.
-Some are ongoing, while others are available for a limited time.
+Rebates, tax credits and more might be claimed at multiple levels.
+On top of federal solar incentives, there are often state and local ones as well.
+These incentives might be distributed by your county or municipality, or by the California government.
+Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Gilroy